opendp/opendp/docs/source/getting-started/examples_intro.rst

 The public microdata is protected using traditional statistical disclosure control methods such as global recoding, local suppression, and addition of noise.

-Learn more about the dataset `here <https://ec.europa.eu/eurostat/web/microdata/public-microdata/labour-force-survey>`_!
-The `user guide <https://ec.europa.eu/eurostat/documents/1978984/6037342/EULFS-Database-UserGuide.pdf>`_ may also be helpful to learn more about the different variables.

 Core Variables
 --------------
-There are many variables available.
-The examples will focus on the following key variables:
+The `User Guide <https://ec.europa.eu/eurostat/documents/1978984/6037342/EULFS-Database-UserGuide.pdf>`_ describes many variables.
+Our examples will use just a few.
+(Descriptions are copied from the User Guide.)

 .. list-table::
    :header-rows: 1